louiekenny/learning_450k/README.md

 This will be a log of my progress in learning 450k analysis for my master's thesis.
 I have picked up much of 450k analysis from random places.
 This will be a comprehensive analysis, where everything I know will be put here.

-My development and analysis platform is arch linux 4.4.5-1 running R 3.2.4 within Nvim 0.1.3 and the Nvim-R package 0.9.3
+This work is analyzed on arch linux 4.4.5-1 running R 3.2.4 within Nvim 0.1.3 and the Nvim-R package 0.9.3

 #Github
 The first step is to learn github.
 This communication platform is vital to the efficient development of projects, specifically code.
 The first step is to create a github account.
 An SSH key should be generated at this point to link the device and your github account.